The sinuses are air pockets located inside the bones in the

 upwards toward the top of the sinus aided by tiny hairs

 called cilia.
 In addition, removal of the tissue from inside the sinuses caused scarring, so that now very little tissue is removed from inside the sinuses.
+There are a variety of different methods which may be used to perform the surgery.

 Cilia are tiny hairs lining the respiratory tract which beat in a